Quick/Quick/CONTRIBUTING.md

 The process is relatively straight forward, but here's is a useful checklist for tagging:

-- Bump the version in `Quick.podspec` (update, commit, push to github)
-- Look a changes from the previously tagged release and write release notes: `git log v0.4.0...HEAD`
+- Look at changes from the previously tagged release and write release notes: `git log v0.4.0...HEAD`
-    - The release notes should include user-facing information (api breakages, new features, bug fixes)
-- Tag the version: `git tag -s vA.B.C -F release-notes-file`
+- Run the release script: `./script/release A.B.C release-notes-file`
-- Push the tag: `git push origin vA.B.C`
-- Push the podspec file to trunk: `pod trunk push Quick.podspec`
-- Build the carthage pre-built binary:
-  - `carthage build --no-skip-current`
-  - `carthage archive Quick`
 - Go to [github releases](https://github.com/Quick/Quick/releases) and mark the tagged commit as a release.
   - Use the same release notes you created for the tag, but tweak up formatting for github.
   - Attach the carthage release `Quick.framework.zip` to the release.